zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-appblades.md

 ```

 *  Post a message

     The extension can post messages to the UI IFrame by using the **postMessage** method in the AppBlade ViewModel.

     The following code snippet demonstrates how to send a message from the Ibiza extension ViewModel to the IFrame ViewModel.

     ```typescript

 // This is another example of how to post a message back to your iframe. this.postMessage(new FxAppBlade.Message("favoriteAnimal", "porcupine"));

 ```

+<a name="introduction-to-appblades-exchanging-messages-between-the-iframe-and-ibiza-fx-ui-iframe-messaging"></a>
-* Sending and Receiving messages from the UI IFrame
+#### UI IFrame messaging

 * Listen to a message

     The extension can listen for incoming messages by adding an event listener to the application window, as shown in the following code.

     ```xml

 window.addEventListener("message", receiveMessage, false);

 ```

     The extension should also provide a handler for the incoming message.
 In the following example below, the **receiveMessage** method handles three different incoming message types, and reacts to theming changes in the Portal.

     ```xml

 // The message format is { signature: "pcIframe", data: "your data here" }
 function receiveMessage(event) {